macicchino/Food_Insecurity/README.md

 ### Food Insecurity and Food Stores
-The scatter plot below shows the distribution of average percent(%) change in Grocery, Convenience, Specialized and Supercentres/Clubstores across all 50 states in the USA from 2011 to 2016.
+The scatter plot below shows the distribution of average percent(%) change in grocery, convenience, specialized, and supercenters/clubstores in all fifty US states from 2011 to 2016.

 <details><Summary>Scatter Plot</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 53 20 PM" src="https://user-images.githubusercontent.com/112206035/226950706-84c1524a-27b0-437e-a03f-1f1a2347a5c9.png">